 - We waited a long time for something to happen.

 To get a good view, you had to show up hours early.
 We got there EIGHT hours ahead of time.
 Here’s the thing though, you can’t move once you find your spot, so you just have to wait.
 Luckily we were wearing hats, but we weren’t wearing sunscreen, so we are still dealing with the side effects of our Royal Wedding sunburn.
 It was so boring waiting around, that Katie C. actually took a nap.
 However, if you’re smart you will make friends and start eavesdropping.
 Katie C. and I met a lovely older woman from Australia.
 She called us very posh and that made us feel very sophisticated.
 She also worked in Westminster Abbey during William and Kate’s wedding and was filled with insider secrets.
 She was, however, slightly unimpressed with this whole wedding.
 We also overheard a conversation from a teacher that works at Prince George’s school.
 She said that the little Prince is very quiet and shy.
 Furthermore, he was quite confused as to why the other kids were calling him “Prince George”, when his name is just George.

 - Windsor is literally right next to Heathrow Airport.

 Fun fact: Heathrow Airport is one of the busiest airports in the world.
 Meaning there are planes going over head constantly and I’m talking big planes.
 (The Middle Eastern planes are massive!)
-This means that there is a lot of ambient noise.
+There is a lot of ambient noise.
 They were hard to ignore and when the wedding started it was sometimes hard to hear the vows from the speakers they had set up, but what can you do? 🙂

 - The Brits love them some David Beckham.